lampepfl/scala3-macro-tutorial/docs/tutorial/macros.md

 ### Showing Expressions

-We have already seen how to print the tree representation of an expression by using `expr.unseal.showExtractors`.
-Alternatively, expressions can be converted to a string representation of the _source_ using `.show` method.
+In the implementation of `inspectCode`, we have already seen how to convert expressions to the string representation of their _source code_ using the `.show` method.
 This can be useful to perform debugging on macro implementations:
 ```scala
 def debugPowerCode(